varasev/test-block-reward/README.md

 $ npm start
 ```

 3. Watch node logs.
 It should be seen that there are two transactions made every 10 blocks after the block #20.
+You also can see the `currentSeed` in the log displayed through console.

 4. To restart this setup from scratch, perform the next command: